 Regarding the main story, four new episodes and an alternative grande finale are scheduled for next year.

 The fact this game will present itself with another ending is not particularly surprising, as we already got a taste of it in Episode Ignis where many fans could literally see their AU headcanons coming true in Verse 2.
 But the fact a third variation is planned makes me think about a lot of theories, generating more and more questions that nobody will be able to answer until 2019.
-Is this super happy ending a third, standalone version of the original one or is it connected to Verse 2?
-Realistically speaking we don’t know much about that second ending, being part of a DLC and not the main game.
-Considering they said Episode Ardyn should explain a lot of things regarding precisely that, but we still have three more plot-related DLCs to explore then.
-Episode Noctis, Episode Luna and Episode Aranea will also portray the remaining side stories that will lead us to a better future in Eos.
+Is this super happy ending a third, standalone version which takes a completely different turn from both endings or is it connected to Verse 2?
+Realistically speaking we don’t know much about that second outcome, being part of a DLC and not developed enough so far.
+Considering they said Episode Ardyn should explain a lot of things regarding precisely that I wouldn’t discard the possibility, but we still have three more plot-related DLCs to explore then.
+Episode Noctis, Episode Luna and Episode Aranea will also portray the remaining side stories that will lead us to a better future in Eos and each one of them could present itself with different choices and open new paths to a completely different epilogue.